Joseph Chetrit (linguist): Biography

-Joseph Chetrit was born in 1941 in Morocco, where he completed his primary studies in Taroudant, and his secondary and education studies in Casablanca.
+Joseph Chetrit was born in 1941 in Morocco, where he completed his primary studies in Taroudant, and his secondary and higher education studies in Casablanca.
 He immigrated in 1963 to Israel, where he received his university education at the Hebrew University in Jerusalem, then at the Sorbonne, where he prepared a doctorate in French grammar.
-From October 1972 until his retirement in October 2009, he taught at the University of Haifa French linguistics (at the Department of French Language and Literature) and socio-pragmatics of Judeo-Arabic and contemporary Hebrew (at the Department of Hebrew language).
+From October 1972 until his retirement in October 2009, he taught at the University of Haifa, French linguistics (at the Department of French Language and Literature) and socio-pragmatics of Judeo-Arabic and contemporary Hebrew (at the Department of Hebrew language).
 He also taught Hebrew at the Paris Community Center and Jewish Civilization in North Africa at INALCO University in Paris and at the Hebrew University of Jerusalem.
-At Haifa University, he served as director of the language and French literature, dean of the Faculty of Humanities, vice-rector and member of the management.
+At Haifa University, he served as director of the language and French literature, dean of the Faculty of Humanities, vice-rector, and member of the management.

 Research activity

 His research focuses on the study of Jewish languages and Jewish culture in North Africa in their various aspects - linguistic, socio-discursive, socio-historical, socio-cultural and literary.
 He published in these different fields several books and dozens of articles and monographs, especially on Hebrew and Judeo-Arabic poetry in North Africa, on traditional and modern Jewish discourse, on modernization and Haskalah in communities, on the language of Jewish women in Morocco and their proverbs, on the linguistic and sociolinguistic specificities of Judeo-Arabic and Judeo-Berber and on the musical traditions of the Jewish communities of Morocco.

-At the University of Haifa, he was the director of the Center for the Study on Jewish Culture in Spain and Islamic countries and the interdisciplinary project “Mediterranean Civilizations and their significance for our time.”
-He is also the editor of the book series "MIQQEDEM UMIYYAM" which publishes collections of essays on history and cultural heritage of Jewish communities in Islamic countries and in the Sephardic world.
+At the University of Haifa, he was the director of the Center for the Study of Jewish Culture in Spain and Islamic countries and the interdisciplinary project “Mediterranean Civilizations and their significance for our time.”
+He is also the editor of the book series "MIQQEDEM UMIYYAM," which publishes collections of essays on history and cultural heritage of Jewish communities in Islamic countries and in the Sephardic world.